techieshark/hired/README.md

 ## Attributions:
 This project has of course greatly benefited from all the crates it depends on.
-Especially I'd like to thank `regex` and `syntect` for helping me through my, to various degrees badly though out, issues.
+Especially I'd like to thank `regex` and `syntect` for helping me through my, to various degrees badly thought out, issues.

 Then I have also gotten a hand up from [`bat`](https://github.com/sharkdp/bat), which I also consider an excellent companion app to this application, via